elizazhang21/Courseworks-2017-Fall/6831/Final Project/ReadMe.md

 Final Project - FRE 6831

 ## 1 Overview
-In this project, we would implement an algorithm to price American Options by simulation.

-The model is flexible and applicable in path-dependent and multifactor situations(i.e. exercise payoff is calculted as in Asian options) where traditional finite difference techniques cannot be used..
+Longstaff(2001)[1] proposed a pricing model for American options by simulation.
+The model is flexible and applicable in path-dependent and multi-factor situations where traditional finite difference techniques cannot be used.
+In this project, we implemented this pricing model in Python and briefly evaluated this mode.
+Also we developed FD and binomial method for American options and the results turn out to be really close and verify the feasibility of these methods.

-## 2 Specification
+## 2 Mathematical Details
 ### 2.1 Valuation Framework
 We value American options by simulating enough paths of underlying asset price and compute option price of these paths at each time backwards.
-At a certain time tk and outcome w, we choose greater one of its early-exercise and continuation value as option price
+At a certain time $t_k$ and outcome $\omega$, we choose greater one of its early-exercise and continuation value as option price:
+$$ Y(t_K, \omega) = \max(P(t_K, \omega), F(t_k, \omega))$$

 ### 2.2 Compute Continuation Value
 In order to estimate continuation value only using our simulated asset price processes, we project continuation value on